ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## query_result_cache_min_query_runs {#query-result-cache-min-query-runs}

-Minimum number a SELECT query must run before its result is stored in the [query result cache](../query-result-cache.md).
+Minimum number of times a SELECT query must run before its result is stored in the [query result cache](../query-result-cache.md).

 Possible values: